 - Hires HDSB staff on an "overtime" basis to conduct psychological and speech-language assessments during the summer months; - Contracts with outside agencies and private practitioners for psychological and speech-language assessments at times of peak need and as resources allow.

 Wait times for psychoeducational and speech-language assessments may vary.
 Psychoeducational assessment wait times average is 1 year.
-Speech-Language Pathology assessment wait times average 8 months.
+Speech-Language Pathology assessment wait times average is about 1 year.

 Assessment Requirements for Post-Secondary